Maintenance-contractor-carrying-out-work

 1. Once the construction team have provided an asset list to either the Building Owner, Service Provider or FM Consultant, a Maintenance Regime can be created using the asset register.

-2. The Maintenance Regime can then be transferred to the Service Provider for completion of works.
+2. The Maintenance Regime can then be shared with the Service Provider for completion of works.

-3. At the end of a contract, Service Providers can simply transfer Maintenance Regimes back to the Building Owner with all maintenance task IDs retained.
-This ensures that the Golden Thread of information remains unbroken and is ready to pass on for another tender.
+3. At the end of a contract, Service Providers can simply share Maintenance Regimes back to the Building Owner with all maintenance task IDs retained.
+When used in tandem with operational systems (e.g. CAFM), this ensures that the Golden Thread of information remains unbroken and is ready to pass on for another tender.

 How Facilities-iQ Can Help You Draw Up Compliant Maintenance Contracts